xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

  - learn task requirement t<sub>r</sub>, and monitor available resources at machines m<sub>r</sub>.
  - the packing heuristic projects t<sub>r</sub> and m<sub>r</sub> into enclidean space and picks the <task, machine> pair with the highest dot product value.
  - the dot product perfers large tasks and those that use resouces in proportions similar to what is available (prevents resource fragmentation)
+- Finding: performance and fairness are often unachivable together.
+The author show that in the context of cluster schedulers such better performance can be achieved with just a little unfairness and expose the trade-off with a knob.

 ### Strongess